My Guide to Oklahoma City

 Coffee Slingers – Locally roasted coffee sourced in Central America brewed by the cup in contemporary digs.

-Hatch – Prepare to wait an hour on the weekends, although I prefer Kacao and/or Sunnyside for my breakfast fix.
+Hatch – Prepare to wait an hour on the weekends, although I prefer Cafe Kacao, Aurora or Sunnyside for my breakfast fix.

 The Fit Pig – This is a drop-in eatery where the food is freshly packaged for on-the-go days.
 It’s just a hop, skip and a jump from where I workout so I’ll drop in a pick up some turkey chili or carnitas tacos on my way home.